How to Protect Your Sender Domain with DMARC: Using DMARC Enforcement

 Ongoing monitoring of the DMARC compliance rate helps discover authentication issues before they impact deliverability, determine new legitimate email sources, and sources sending unauthorized emails from your domain, e.g. spoofing and phishing attacks.

-DMARC alignment with the ‘reject’ policy will work for your sender reputation and deliverability in the long term.
+DMARC’s alignment with the ‘reject’ policy will work for your sender’s reputation and deliverability in the long term.
 No one will receive a phishing or scam email from you, no one will send a complaint.
 With DMARC enforcement, you eliminate three major factors that could ruin your deliverability: user complaints, emails filtered to Spam, and spam trap hits.

 If you want to begin the process today – GlockApps is here for you.

-You can start a free 14-day DMARC Analytics trial right now
+You can start using DMARC Analytics right now with 10,000 free monthly DMARC messages

-and get all the help with our support team, guides, and in-depth analytics.
+and unlimited domains.
+We provide all the help with our support team, guides, and in-depth analytics.